MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-troubleshooting-network.md

 ## Wireshark

-[Wireshark](https://www.wireshark.org/) is a network protocol analyzer that is able to capture traffic going through a network interface without requiring changes to application code.
-Wireshark is highly configurable and is able to capture broad through to specific low-level network traffic, which allows it to aid in troubleshooting scenarios such as a remote host closing a connection or having connections closed during operation.
+[Wireshark](https://www.wireshark.org/) is a network protocol analyzer that can capture traffic going through a network interface without requiring changes to application code.
+Wireshark is highly configurable and can capture broad through to specific low-level network traffic, which allows it to aid in troubleshooting scenarios such as a remote host closing a connection or having connections closed during operation.
 The Wireshark GUI differentiates captures using a color scheme to easily identify unique capture cases such as a TCP retransmission, rst, and so on.
 Captures can also be filtered either at capture time or during analysis.

 ### Configuring a capture filter